AntonyWilliam/QuraniumTechnicalWritingAssessment/README.md

 ### Dual-Client Design

-Post-Merge Ethereum requires two clients: an execution client (Geth) and a consensus client.
-Geth handles transaction processing, state management, and EVM execution.
-It communicates with consensus clients through the Engine API.
-This modular approach enhances security and enables client diversity.
+Post-Merge Ethereum has two clients: an execution client (Geth) and a consensus client.
+Transaction processing, state management, and EVM execution are processed in Geth, while it communicates with the consensus clients using the Engine API.
+Its modularity increases security and allows client diversity.

 ### Core Components